Yalilix/unsw-game/README.md

 # SUS1511

 A multiplayer Among Us-inspired game set on a university campus where students must complete academic tasks while imposters attempt to sabotage the mission.
+It is ideal for first year COMP1511 students who may find it helpful in making friends, having fun while studying, and familiarising themselves with common locations on campus.

 ## 🎮 Game Description